ekayiigirwa/ASCBootcampSP2020/README.md

 To make sure that your master on github is in-sync with master on your local computer, run this command:
 * git reset --soft HEAD~1
+- Then, pull
+- Solve conflicts
-- Then, commit as per usual: git commit -m “your message”
+- Commit as per usual by running: git commit
 - Then, push: git push origin master